vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 * A maximum price of &euro; 200,- ;
   * I found &euro; 200,- already a lot of money for such a box, but in my search I found out this was at the bottom prices in the market.
 Those boxes, for what I was looking for, reach to prices like &euro; 500,-!
 <br>
-In my search I found the Allux 600 box, which match almost all my criteria, but only the price at that moment was &euro; 250,-.
+In my search I found the Allux 600 box, which matches almost all my criteria, but the price at that moment was &euro; 250,-.
-It's made for outside usage.
-I's made of coated steel, it has a 10-year guarantee against rust.
+It's made for outdoor use, made of coated steel, and has a 10-year guarantee against rust.
 That's also why the price is so high.

 A shoebox can fit in it.
 And multiple packages can be dropped in it, but it isn't possible to grab one out of it afterward.\
 The design is a tight mat black box that doesn't attract too much attention when you see it from the street.

-Because the price was a bit high, and I didn't need it direct, I decided to put it on my wishlist and created a rule in my [Node-RED daily-check-for-good-offers list](../node-red/node-red_pricewatch), next to the laundry detergents and wait if it will be cheaper at a later moment.\
+Because the price was a bit high, and I didn't need it right away, I decided to put it on my wishlist and created a rule in my [Node-RED daily-check-for-good-offers list](../node-red/node-red_pricewatch), alongside the laundry detergents, to wait for a price drop.\
-I forgot about it until on Black Friday I received a notification it was now on sale for &euro; 189,-, so now it matches all my criteria and I ordered it!
-Also, in the meanwhile, I didn't find any other box one with better specs.
+I forgot about it until Black Friday, when I received a notification that it was on sale for &euro; 189,-.
+Now it matched all my criteria and I ordered it!
+In the meantime, I hadn't found any other box with better specs.

 ---

 ## Product specs

-The box is made of coated steel, so it's strong and won't rust because they give 10-year guaranty against rust.
+The box is made of coated steel, so it's strong and won't rust, they give a 10-year guarantee against rust.
 It should stand for years outside in all weather conditions.

 <img src="images_allux-600/allux-600.jpg" height="250px" alt="Allux 600 anthracite" style="float:right"/>